thepostio/thepostio-content/articles/no-cover/index.md

 ---
 title: An Article Has No Cover
 date: 2020-09-06
-exerpt: This is demo of what happens when you choose not to have a cover image on your article
+excerpt: This is demo of what happens when you choose not to have a cover image on your article
 ---

 # So what's happening here?